greenelab/czi-seed-rfa/manuscript.md

 (PIs Fertig & Goff).
 This technique learns biologically relevant features across contexts and data modalities [@wkhRfjyx,@1GkdWBzqU,@uInnOMwX,@1DZRsfkoC,@6i1NIkNx], including notably the HPN DREAM8 challenge [@qpg6x7P4].
-This technique is specifically selected as a base enabling technnology because its error distribution can naturally account for measurement-specific technical variation [@5Cj8i4Xu] and its prior distributions for different feature quantifications or spatial information.
+This technique is specifically selected as a base enabling technology because its error distribution can naturally account for measurement-specific technical variation [@5Cj8i4Xu] and its prior distributions for different feature quantifications or spatial information.
 For non-linear needs, neural networks with multiple